 Downside risks associated with not doing this well, or indeed fast enough, are much higher than ever before as both internal and external stakeholders are able to greatly amplify their grievances against individuals or companies, both publicly and globally, by using socially focused internet platforms.

 Your customers, especially among the younger demographics, have different value sets, and are very focused on the environment.
-It does not take much for any unrecognised unaddressed material issue within the company to quickly become amplified, not to mention front and centre in the eyes of local and global media.
+It does not take much for any unrecognized unaddressed material issue within the company to quickly become amplified, not to mention front and center in the eyes of local and global media.

 This continual investment should not be seen as being the replacement of your ERP systems, but is more about the leveraging of them.
 This will enable you to reduce existing transactional friction to free both time and resources for other activities.
 As you progressively move forwards this will also likely involve the smart leveraging of API’s to make seamless connections between different ERP systems, even those that are from other well established third party specialist providers.